 2025/2026 academic year), GMV will also share real-world case studies and practical examples from our work, helping to integrate applied knowledge into the curriculum and promote early talent identification and recruitment.

-At the launch event, Marta Vilar, Head of Talent Development at GMV, joined the discussion panel on the importance of strong ties between universities and companies curriculum of all participating grades, thus consolidating its presence in the school's educational plan.
+At the launch event, Marta Vilar, Head of Talent Development at GMV, joined the discussion panel on the importance of strong ties between universities and companies in preparing resilient, highly skilled professionals for an increasingly demanding job market.